nh-server/switch-guide/docs/user_guide/rcm.md

 	#### Pros of using emuNAND over sysNAND CFW:

-	- Using homebrew applications and CFW features in a safe environment that won't connect to Nintendo.
+	- Using homebrew applications and CFW features in a safe environment that won't connect to Nintendo services, while the sysNAND can be used online.
 	- Allowing users on patched Switches using Caffeine to update their emuNAND to latest and use it online, keeping sysNAND at a lower vulnerable version.

 &nbsp;